I was recently at a public talk by Alan Jones at the UNE Smart Region Incubator where Alan talked about launching startups and developing ideas.

 First, you need to break down what you need. (e.g ” I want an app for iOS and Android in 5 months that does XYZ.
 The app must be secure and be fast.
 Users must be able to register an account and update their profile”).

-Once you know what you need you can search the open source community for code that you can use.
-I use Alamofire for iOS network requests, SwiftyJSON for processing JSON data and other open source software.
+Once you know what you need you can search the open-source community for code that you can use.
+I use Alamofire for iOS network requests, SwiftyJSON for processing JSON data and other open-source software.
 The only downside of using open source software is it may be abandoned by the creators and break in the future.
-Saving you time early may cost you time later.
+Saving your time early may cost you time later.

 Then you can break down what you don’t want. (e.g “I don’t want a web app or a windows phone or windows desktop app”).
 From here you will have a list of what you need and what you can avoid.